QUVA-Lab/e2cnn/docs/source/api/e2cnn.diffops.rst

 =============

-This subpackage implements the complete analytical solutions of the equivariance constraints partial differential operators (PDOs).
+This subpackage implements the complete analytical solutions of the equivariance constraints partial differential operators (PDOs) as described in `Steerable Partial Differentail Operators for Equivariant Neural Network <https://arxiv.org/abs/2106.10163>`_.
-The bases of equivariant PDOs should be built through :ref:`factory functions <factory-functions-bases>`.
+The bases of equivariant PDOs should be built through :ref:`factory functions <factory-functions-diffops>`.

 Typically, the user does not need to interact directly with this subpackage.
 Instead, we suggest to use the interface provided in :doc:`e2cnn.gspaces`.

-This subpackage depends only on :doc:`e2cnn.group`.
+This subpackage depends only on :doc:`e2cnn.group` and :doc:`e2cnn.kernels`.

+Note that discretization of the differential operators relies on the `sympy <https://docs.sympy.org/>`_ and `rbf <https://rbf.readthedocs.io>`_ packages.
+If these packages are not installed, an error will be thrown when trying to sample the operators.

 .. contents:: Contents